domsteil/sgxjvm-public/docs/source/rng-client.rst

 The above will build a debug/release RNG enclave and generate a metadata file next to it.
 For example for the Debug enclave this will be |rng-enclave-debug-metadata|.

+.. warning:: Each machine will generate a unique measurement for a given enclave.
+You must perform this step on the RNG host machine.

 To then do the verification:

 .. parsed-literal::